javiplx/git-workshop/README.md

 ## get changes from remote

-As everybody knows, the way to get changes from remote is `git fetch` but, as often happens, everybody is wrong.
+As everybody knows, the way to get changes from remote is `git pull` but, as often happens, everybody is wrong.
 That is the quick & dirty way to do it.
 What's wrong there?
 Basically, that history (network) gets very confusing (both for people and git itself).
 The visible sign of this are messages like _"merge staging into staging"_, and nobody could prove that the _spaguetti network_ is not the cause of commits dissapearance.

-Surprisingly, the quick & clean way is only a bit longer: `git fetch --rebase`.
+Surprisingly, the quick & clean way is only a bit longer: `git pull --rebase`.
 What is the difference?
 Directly from fetch help

     More precisely, git pull runs git fetch with the given parameters and calls git merge to merge the retrieved